copyl-sys/T81WM-core/README.md

 # T81WM-core // What
 Project Looking Glass sources // How

-Adaptation in progress.
-Respect to original author/s.
+Adaptation/Experimentation in progress.
+Respect to original author/s work.

+.   .   .

 For the ternary logic ecosystem in 2025, LWJGL is the best choice, with jMonkeyEngine as a secondary option for specific tasks: